arieg88/FileCryptor/README.md

-# File Encryption Tool
+# 🔐 File Encryption Tool

-A simple and secure file encryption solution that uses AES encryption to protect your sensitive files.
-This tool allows you to easily encrypt and decrypt files using a password-based key, ensuring that only authorized users can access the contents.
-The program hashes the password with SHA-512 and encrypts the file using AES in CBC mode, offering strong protection for your data.
-It also provides a straightforward command-line interface for both encryption and decryption operations.
+A simple and secure file encryption solution that uses **AES** encryption to protect your sensitive files.
+This tool allows you to easily **encrypt** and **decrypt** files using a **password-based key**, ensuring that only authorized users can access the contents.
+The program hashes the password with **SHA-512** and encrypts the file using **AES in CBC mode**, offering strong protection for your data.
+It also provides a straightforward **command-line interface** for both encryption and decryption operations.

-## Features
+## ✨ Features

-- Encrypt files using AES with a password-based key.
+- 🔒 Encrypt files using **AES** with a password-based key.
-- Decrypt encrypted files with the correct password.
+- 🔑 Decrypt encrypted files with the correct password.
-- Uses SHA-512 to hash passwords for added security.
+- 🧩 Uses **SHA-512** to hash passwords for added security.
-- Command-line interface for easy file encryption and decryption.
+- 🖥️ Command-line interface for easy file encryption and decryption.

-## Requirements
+## 🛠️ Requirements

 - Python 3.x
 - Install the required dependencies with `pip`: